MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 ### Expression Filters

 A filter formats the value of an expression for display to the user.
-They can be used in every template and can be registered at app- or module-level.
+They can be used in every template and can be registered at application- or module-level.

 #### Using filters in templates